lzeke/ARobotCar/README.md

-C++ code for a proof-of-concept, Raspberry Pi 5 based robot car (using the following controllers, and sensors: PCA9685, SG90, VL53L0X, LM2596, L298N, LSM6DSOX, LIS3MDL)
+This is C++ code for a proof-of-concept, Raspberry Pi 5 based robot car (using the following controllers, and sensors: PCA9685, SG90, VL53L0X, LM2596, L298N, LSM6DSOX, LIS3MDL)

 The capabilities of the car:
-- TT-motor driving (using LM2596 voltage regualators and L298N motor drivers)
+- TT-motor driving (using LM2596 voltage regulators and L298N motor drivers)
 - motor driver and servo control using the PCA9685 PWM Servo Motor Driver
 - object avoidance (using multiple VL53L0X sensors)
 - floor sensing (using a single VL53L0X sensor)
-- text-to-speech (talking)
+- text-to-speech (talking) using espeak-ng
 - speech-to-text (speech recognition through Google's speech-to-text API)
-- not too succesful turning angle detection attempt using the LSM6DSOX accelerometer and gyroscope and the LIS3MDL compass.
+- not too succesful turning-angle-detection attempt using the LSM6DSOX accelerometer and gyroscope and the LIS3MDL compass.

 Details can be found at: https://www.youtube.com/watch?v=5kd9n4RXpWY

 Use VS Code to edit, use CMAKE to compile.

-Rapsberry PI 5 GPIO pin assignments are in the main.cpp file
+Rapsberry PI 5 GPIO pin assignments are in the main.cpp file.

 PCA9685 pin assignments in the src/car.cpp file